MYH9: Tissue distribution

+Structure

 Like all class II myosins, the two NMHC IIAs dimerize producing an asymmetric molecular structure recognizable by two heads and a tail domain: the N-terminal half of each heavy chain generates the head domain, which consists of the globular motor domain and the neck domain, and the C-terminal halves of the two heavy chains together form the tail domain.
 The motor domain, which is organized into four subdomains (SH3-like motif, the upper and the lower 50kDa subdomains, and the converter region) connected by flexible linkers, interacts with filamentous actin to generate force through magnesium-dependent hydrolysis of ATP.
 The neck acts as a lever arm that amplifies the movement produced by conformational changes of the motor domain, and is the binding site for the light chains through two IQ motifs.
 The tail domain is fundamental for both dimerization of the heavy chains and formation of NM IIA functional filaments.
 Two heavy chains dimerize through the tail domain forming a long alpha-helical coiled-coil rod composed of typical heptad repeats.
 Dimers self-associate though the coiled-coil rods to form myosin filaments.
 The tail domain ends at the C-terminus with a 34-residue non-helical tailpiece.